Grounded peregrine falcon chick returns to the skies after vet check-up

 The juvenile bird, identified as “G00” by the green ring tag it sports around its leg, was quickly retrieved by contractors from the National Parks Board (NParks) and later assessed to be healthy after veterinary checks.

-It was brought back to OCBC’s Chulia Street headquarters, where its nesting tray is, for release on the afternoon of April 8.
+It was taken back to OCBC’s Chulia Street headquarters, where its nesting tray is, for release on the afternoon of April 8.
 It swiftly flew off, soaring across the Central Business District with its mother before they eventually separated.

 Four peregrine falcon chicks – the second batch from the breeding pair – hatched in February 2026.
-NParks later launched a 24-hour YouTube livestream of the nest for the public to watch the birds grow up.
+NParks later launched a 24-hour YouTube live stream of the nest for the public to watch the birds grow up.

-The first of the chicks to fledge was first observed to begin taking practice flights on the morning of April 3.
-Then on April 4, another chick was found dead on the ground in the Central Business District.
+Then on April 4, one chick was found dead on the ground in the Central Business District.
 Although the cause of its death is unclear, members of the public said they saw crows attacking what appeared to be a falcon chick.

-As juvenile birds are still inexperienced fliers, it is common for them to end up on the ground, said Dr Malcolm Soh, principal researcher at NParks’ wildlife management research branch.
+As juvenile birds are still inexperienced fliers, it is common for them to end up on the ground, said Dr Soh.

-Veterinarians Chan Yu An (holding chick) and Erin Tan conducting a check on the peregrine falcon chick at NParks' Centre for Wildlife Rehabilitation (CWR) on April 8, 2026.
+Veterinarians Chan Yu An (holding chick) and Erin Tan conducting a check on the peregrine falcon chick at NParks' Centre for Wildlife Rehabilitation on April 8, 2026.

 ST PHOTO: LIM YAOHUI

-The NParks contractors responded to the call within in an hour and retrieved the bird, which appeared to be alert although it did not move much, he added.
+The NParks contractors responded to the call within an hour and retrieved the bird, which appeared to be alert although it did not move much, he added.

-It was later brought to the NParks’ Centre for Wildlife Rehabilitation at Lim Chu Kang for a check-up, and was kept overnight to monitor its recovery.
-The veterinarians checked its physical condition, such as examining its wings and listening to its heartbeat, and observed its demeanour as well.
+It was later taken to NParks’ Centre for Wildlife Rehabilitation in Lim Chu Kang for a check-up, and was kept overnight to monitor its recovery.

 ST PHOTO: LIM YAOHUI

-The tag, which is roughly the size of a one dollar coin, was placed inside a 3D-printed case which was then attached to its tail feathers.
+The tag, which is roughly the size of a one-dollar coin, was placed inside a 3D-printed case which was then attached to its tail feathers.
 When the bird moults its feathers as it grows, the tag will fall off eventually – in around a year, said Dr Soh.

 Through the tracker, the approximate location of the bird will be determined by a network of mobile users in its vicinity, giving researchers information about where the chick moves off to as it begins to depart from the nest, said Dr Soh.